-The convertible note hedge 2027 Note Hedge and warrant Warrant transactions may affect the value of the Notes and our common stock.
+The 2027 Note Hedge and Warrant transactions may affect the value of the Notes and our common stock.

-In connection with the pricing of the Notes, we have entered into convertible note hedge 2027 Note Hedge transactions with the option counterparties.
-We have also entered into warrant Warrant transactions with the option counterparties.
-The convertible note hedge Note Hedge transactions are expected generally to reduce the potential dilution to our common stock upon any conversion of Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted Notes, as the case may be.
-However, the warrant Warrant transactions could have a dilutive effect on our common stock to the extent that the market price per share of our common stock exceeds the strike price of the warrants, Warrants.
+In connection with the pricing of the Notes, we have entered into 2027 Note Hedge transactions with the option counterparties.
+We have also entered into Warrant transactions with the option counterparties.
+The Note Hedge transactions are expected generally to reduce the potential dilution to our common stock upon any conversion of Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted Notes, as the case may be.
+However, the Warrant transactions could have a dilutive effect on our common stock to the extent that the market price per share of our common stock exceeds the strike price of the Warrants.